Smart Open Services for European Patients

 Embed role-based access in your software

-Not all users are allowed to access the medical data in the same way.
-You need to minimize confidentiality risks by designing role-based access features, e.g., for doctor's assistant, support staff, external specialists, and allow only the least permissions to each role from the beginning.
-In this way the software restricts access to types of data, depending on the access rights associated to those roles.
-Adding new access rights will be easier to manage than if they had been granted altogether in the beginning.
-In addition, it must be clear to your clients and to you if the maintenance of access rights, roles and accesses is the user’s responsibility or that of the vendor.
+Not all users should access all medical data in the same way.
+You can minimize confidentiality risks by designing role-based access features, e.g., for doctors, support staff, external specialists, and allow only the least permissions to each role from the beginning.
+In this way the software restricts access to types of data, depending on the permissions associated to those roles and adding new permissions will be better under control than if they had been granted altogether in the beginning.
+In addition, it should be clear to your clients and to you if the maintenance of permissions, roles and accesses is the user’s responsibility or that of the vendor.

 Include strong encryption for data in transit and at rest

 In the software you develop, include strong encryption features for storing data in databases, as well as for outgoing or incoming connections (especially where there would be a medical data flow) from the beginning.
 In this way, you create mechanisms for securing data from the beginning.
-Avoid hardcoding any authentication information, and stay away from storing private encryption keys within your software.
+Avoid hardcoding any authentication information, and stay away from storing private encryption keys of the users of your software.

 Pay attention to the testing data set and the testing environment